 Alpha CRS is designed to nourish our mitochondria, our energy powerhouses within each cell that are responsible for sustaining life and every system within our body.
 It is targeted towards combating oxidative stress, age related disease, protecting our DNA against damage, ensuring a healthy inflammatory response and supporting our organs of elimination in their daily duties.

 I'm not entirely comfortable with ingesting Boswellic Acid during first trimester of pregnancy as it is contraindicated for pregnancy.
 Where women have autoimmune disease present or difficulty with implantation because of immune system interference, I do wonder about the action of Boswellic Acid to further stimulate the immune system at a time when the immune system actually needs to be switched down to allow for implantation to occur and not have fetal cells rejected.
 Just something to keep in mind if you are aware that you have an immune related disorder.
+The naturopaths and functional practitioners who I have personally been working with for preconception have both advised strongly against it.

 There's also another big problem with the Aussie version of the Alpha CRS.... it contains a very long list of extraneous fillers that simply is not present in the US formulation.